 With the suggestive Monte Pellegrino towering behind, Addaura is a fascinating place rich in history, and also a perfect destination for diving and snorkeling lovers or for people who want to enjoy the sea and relax.

-At night the whole area is very animated with music: lots of bars where you can taste delicious happy hours, seaside restaurants where you can eat excellent food, all in an elegant atmosphere.
+At night the whole area is very vivid: lots of bars where you can taste delicious happy hours, seaside restaurants where you can eat excellent food, all in an elegant atmosphere.

 Wikipedia Creative Commons - Picture by trolvag